succinctlabs/sp1/book/generating-proofs/advanced.md

 {{#include ../../examples/fibonacci/script/bin/compressed.rs}}
 ```

+You can run the above script with `RUST_LOG=info cargo run --bin compressed --release`.

 ## Logging and Tracing Information

 You can use `utils::setup_logger()` to enable logging information respectively.
 You should only use one or the other of these functions.